Takeda to stop selling 13 Pfizer drugs in Japan

+June 9 Stock futures were little changed for Canada's main stock index on Friday as investors await key economic data.

-TOKYO Takeda Pharmaceutical Co, Japan's biggest drugmaker, said on Monday it will stop distributing 13 Pfizer Inc drugs it now sells in Japan at the end of this year and Pfizer itself will begin selling them from 2013.
+TOKYO, June 18 Takeda Pharmaceutical Co , Japan's biggest drugmaker, said on Monday it will stop distributing 13 Pfizer Inc drugs it now sells in Japan at the end of this year and Pfizer itself will begin selling them from 2013.

 The 13 drugs include antibiotic Minomycin, anticancer agents Torisel and Mylotarg, and depression treatment Amoxan.
 The list did not include Viagra.